-After publishing Checkup magazine for more than six years, Cook Children’s Health Care System took a leap and shifted the publication's focus from brand building to population health.
+After publishing Checkup magazine for more than six years, Cook Children’s Health Care System took a leap.
 The risk was worth the reward.

 Overview and Objectives